 However, the stock market crash of 1929 caused the Metropolitan Opera to abandon the ambitious project.
 Rockefeller then launched a plan for a corporate complex to house the new radio and television corporations.
 Radio City was born.

-One of the first buildings completed was the RCA Building (now GE Building), which served as the headquarters of the Radio Corporation of America.
-The tower, clad in Indiana limestone, is at 70 stories and 256 meters / 850 ft the tallest of the complex.
+One of the first buildings completed was the RCA Building (now 30 Rockefeller Plaza), which served as the headquarters of the Radio Corporation of America.
+The tower, clad in Indiana limestone, is at 70 stories and 256 meters / 850 feet the tallest of the complex.
 Its design by Raymond Hood – also known from the American Radiator Building in New York and the Tribune Tower in Chicago – was the basis for all future buildings at Radio City.

 Top of the Rock